dscho/xkcd/content/comics/2025-8-6-snake-in-the-box-problem.md

   Chemistry grad students have been spotted trying to lure campus squirrels into laundry hampers in the hope that it sparks inspiration.
 img: https://imgs.xkcd.com/comics/snake_in_the_box_problem_2x.png
 ---
-[A panel with text both above and below the illustration, with further text outside the panel below.]
+[A panel with text both above and below the illustration, with further text below the panel.]

 [In the panel, above the illustration:]